ZhiangChen/learning_field_robotics/docs/logistics/FAA_Drone_Pilot_license.md

 2. FTN: FAA Tracking Number.

-3. The initial aeronautical knowledge test, "Unmanned Aircraft General – Small (UAG)", can be scheduled online and has to be taken on site.
+3. The initial aeronautical knowledge test, "Unmanned Aircraft General â€“ Small (UAG)", can be scheduled online and has to be taken on site.
 An exam site can be found on the website of FAA-approved Knowledge Testing Center: https://faa.psiexams.com/faa/login .

 4. The license has to be renewed every two years.